pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 axs[3].legend(handles=[red_patch, blue_patch]);
 ```

 These weighting schemes can now be incorporated into various models of statistical summaries so as to "correct" the representation of covariate profiles across both groups.
 If an individual's propensity score is such that they are are highly likely to receive the treatment status e.g .95 then we want to downweight their importance if they occur in the treatment and upweight their importance if they appear in the control group.
 This makes sense because their high propensity score implies that similar individuals are already heavily present in the treatment group, but less likely to occur in the control group.
 Hence our corrective strategy re-weights their contribution to the summary statistics across each group.
+Even more refinement is possible if the analyst removes or clips the observations based on the extremity of their propensity scores.
+This move would reduce the noise in the ultimate re-estimate.
+In our case i think it's not needed.

 +++